 Chapter 1 - Penny's POV

-Too many busybodies in the office who love to gossip about people’s phone conversations for my liking.
+Too many busybodies in the office love to gossip about other people’s phone conversations for my liking.
 I get out of the habit of using the speakerphone feature unless my door is closed or I’m driving in the car.
 Okay, I know, I know.
 The last bit is illegal, and never do it without the speakerphone when commuting via vehicle.
 I am not an advocate for more bills to pay because I’m too stupid to follow the rules.

-You know that woman who tries to climb out of the bathroom window to escape a bad date?
+Do you know that woman who tries to climb out of the bathroom window to escape a bad date?
 Well, I’m her all over as my M. Gemi black heels click softly over the hardwood floors.
 I make no eye contact out the main doors of Gateway Capital.
 Ordinarily, I’ll switch to sneakers, but not today.
 I don’t dare risk getting caught up in the latest problem of the day and missing the opportunity for a needed break.

 “Hey, Penny girl,” greets Raymond Silverstone but prefers Ray, and so do I. There’s something in his voice that sounds off, which slows down my progress.

 Ray always reaches out when I’m down.
-It’s like a beacon or something goes off for him, and he calls me at the right time, just when I need him.
+It’s like a beacon, or something goes off for him, and he calls me at the right time, just when I need him.
 This hectic workday shapes to be one of those kinda days, you know?
 Hearing Ray speak my name in that mellow, smooth voice of his instantly puts a smile on my face.
 Meltdown averted!
 He serves as my personal ray of sunshine on the gloomiest of days since I’ve known him.

 Ray and I often talk several times a week, by phone, text, or email.
 Since he started dating this latest girl Tara, he’s been missing in action on all fronts.
 His girlfriend acts like a jealous bitch whenever I am around him.
 True...
 Ray and I are tighter than my favorite skinny jeans.
 Very tight, but it’s not like we’ve dated or would do anything like that.
 Ever.
-I mean, it’s Ray, my boy.
+I mean, it’s Ray.
+You know; he’s my boy.
 My BFF.
 I would never mess that up.

 I love Ray far too much to complicate what we have by doing something daft like friends with benefits.
 Ha!
 What a crock of shit that is!
 Don’t do it.
 Not worth the heartache or the headache.